Braniff International Airways: Concorde SST

-An Air France Concorde at Dallas-Fort Worth Airport in February 1980.
-During its time operating with Braniff, the aircraft wore an American registration only used on domestic flights.
+An Air France Concorde at Dallas-Fort Worth Airport in February 1980: During its time operating with Braniff, the aircraft wore an American registration only used on domestic flights.

 In 1978, Braniff Chairman Harding L. Lawrence negotiated a unique interchange agreement to operate the Concorde over American soil, making it first time that Concorde was used for domestic—and fully overland—flights.
-Concorde service began on 12 January 1979 between Dallas–Fort Worth and Washington, D.C., with service to Paris and London on interchange flights with Air France and British Airways respectively.
+Concorde service began on 12 January 1979 between Dallas/Fort Worth International Airport and Washington Dulles, with service to Paris and London on interchange flights with Air France and British Airways, respectively.

-Domestic flights between Dallas-Fort Worth and Washington Dulles airports were operated by Braniff with its own cockpit and cabin crews.
+Flights between Dallas-Fort Worth and Washington Dulles airports were operated by Braniff's cockpit and cabin crews.
 During the domestic flights, the Braniff's registration numbers were affixed to the fuselage with temporary adhesive vinyl stickers.
 At Washington Dulles, the cockpit and cabin crews were replaced by ones from Air France and British Airways for the continued flight to Europe, and the temporary Braniff registration stickers were removed.
-This process was reversed after alighting in Washington Dulles from Europe for the domestic flights to Dallas-Fort Worth.
-Due to the American noise regulations, Concorde was limited to Mach 0.95 yet flew at slightly above Mach 1.
+This process was reversed after alighting in Washington Dulles from Europe for the flights to Dallas-Fort Worth.
+Due to the American noise regulations, Concordes were limited to Mach 0.95, yet flew at slightly above Mach 1.

-Concorde service proved a loss leader but it was good publicity for Braniff.
-Concorde flights cost about 10 percent more than standard first-class fare; Braniff later removed the surcharge.
-The domestic flights often had 15 passengers or less while Braniff's Boeing 727 flights were near full despite being ten minutes slower than Concorde.
+Concorde service proved to be a loss leader, but it was good publicity for Braniff.
+In March 1979, fares Washington to Dallas were $128 coach, $154 first class and $169 on Concorde.
+Braniff later removed the surcharge.
+The domestic flights often had 15 passengers or fewer, while Braniff's Boeing 727 flights were nearly full despite being slower than Concorde.
+(In March 1979, 727s were scheduled 3 hr 15 min Washington to DFW while Concorde was 2 hr 50 min.)
 Braniff ended Concorde flights on June 1, 1980.